Vice President of Information Services and CIO Pam McQuesten: 512-863-1300

 - Website: Audiovisual Services

-- The Collection Development and Acquisitions Department coordinates the efforts of the librarian liaisons and the faculty, who work together to build the library’s print, media, and electronic collections.
+- The Library Resources Department coordinates the efforts of the librarian liaisons and the faculty, who work together to build the library’s print, media, and electronic collections.
 Library liaisons can also help with your general questions about the library, anytime.
-A directory of liaisons and their contact information is posted on the Acquisitions website.
+A directory of liaisons and their contact information is posted on the Library Resources Department website.

-- Staff in this department order and receive print monographs and musical scores; standing orders; media; and most of the extensive digital resources for the library.
+- Staff in this department order, receive, and make accessible all physical and digital resources for the library.
 Collection evaluations to accompany academic departments’ 7-year self-studies are also supported by this department.

 - All current members of the SU community may suggest new titles for the collection via an online Acquisition Request Form on the library’s home page.
 Items that are on order will appear in the Voyager Catalog; holds can be placed in the system in order to generate notification when a new item is available.